Why is regional

 hold public meetings and furnish a draft report of the plan for

 review and comment.
-Each regional water plan address the needs of
+Each regional water plan addresses the needs of

 water users and suppliers, except certain political subdivisions